anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

-In BRSKI this is described as part of the certificate enrollment step, but due to the generalization on the enrollment protocol described in this document its regarded as a separate phase here.
+In BRSKI this is described as part of the certificate enrollment step, but due to the generalization on the enrollment protocol described in this document it is regarded as a separate phase here.

 ## Enhancements to the Endpoint Addressing Scheme of BRSKI {#addressing}